zerothebahdman/zerothebahdman/README.md

 - 👀 I’m interested in Backend engineering in general.

-- 🚀 I’m currently learning how to become a better Software Engineer.
+- 🚀 I’m currently learning how to become a smarter Software Engineer.

 - 🤝 Ping me to collaborate on any cool projects on any of the above stack or if you want to get wooped in PES or FIFA 😎.